Alert Source Discuss

 }

-Cross-chain execution systems implementing this standard SHOULD create a custom sub-type that can be parsed from the arbitrary orderData field.
-This may include information such as the tokens involved in the swap, the destination chain IDs, fulfillment constraints or settlement oracles.
+Cross-chain execution systems implementing this standard SHOULD use a sub-type that can be parsed from the arbitrary orderData field.
+This may include information such as the tokens involved in the transfer, the destination chain IDs, fulfillment constraints or settlement oracles.

 ResolvedCrossChainOrder struct